 Summer learning experiences for children with special needs

 The Detroit Institute for Children is proud to present SLIDE, Summer Learning Individualized Developmental Experiences, our summer learning program for children with special needs.
-SLIDE gives children with special needs the opportunity to receive crucial therapies and prevent learning loss over the summer months.
+SLIDE gives children with a current IEP from their school or Head Start the opportunity to receive crucial therapies and prevent learning loss over the summer months.

 Watch this short video to see our program in action!